-(b) In assessing and measuring EPMI's performance under Section 6(a), FRONTERA acknowledges that (i) EPMI's ERCOT trading book may, at any time, have multiple positions in ERCOT that may be opposite of some or all of FRONTERA's positions, including an overall position that may be long or short; and (ii) the Marketing Strategy and the Trading and Risk Policy may require EPMI to trade in a more conservative manner for FRONTERA than EPMI will trade for its own account.
+In assessing and measuring EPMI's performance under Section 6(a), FRONTERA acknowledges that (i) EPMI's ERCOT trading book may, at any time, have multiple positions in ERCOT that may be opposite of some or all of FRONTERA's positions, including an overall position that may be long or short; and (ii) the Marketing Strategy and the Trading and Risk Policy may require EPMI to trade in a more conservative manner for FRONTERA than EPMI will trade for its own account.
+FRONTERA acknowledges that its engagement of EPMI pursuant to this Agreement is non-exclusive with respect to other arrangements that EPMI may wish to enter into and EPMI may, notwithstanding this Agreement, engage in whatever activities it chooses (including without limitation trading the same products and services in the same geographic region (or other competing activities) for its own account or for the account of others), regardless of whether the same are competitive with FRONTERA.
+EPMI is in the business of buying and selling Energy, Capacity and Ancillary Services throughout the United States and fully expects to continue to enter into such transactions during the Term hereof and therefore will be in competition with FRONTERA.

-Notwithstanding the above, in performing under this Agreement, and subject to the Marketing Strategy and FRONTERA's risk tolerances (as provided in the Trading and Risk Policy), the following standards shall apply to EPMI:

-(i) EPMI shall endeavor to obtain for all Transactions the highest Market Price available in the ERCOT or Mexican market at the time each Transaction is entered into and executed.

-(ii) EPMI’s trading activities on its own behalf in ERCOT OR Mexico shall not disadvantage FRONTERA relative to the positions of EPMI's other trades made on a reasonably contemporaneous basis on behalf of other parties or for EPMI's own account.

-(iii) EPMI shall afford FRONTERA any identified market opportunities to the same extent and on an equivalent basis as such opportunities are made available to other parties or for EPMI's own account.

-(iv) Available market information shall be used for the benefit of all Transactions on behalf of FRONTERA on the same basis as used for any trading activity on behalf of other parties or for EPMI's own account.
+EPMI shall not be under any obligation to disclose such activities to FRONTERA or to offer FRONTERA any interest in such activities.
+Neither this Agreement nor any activity undertaken pursuant hereto shall prevent EPMI from engaging in such activities or require EPMI to disclose the same, and as a material part of the consideration for the execution of this Agreement, FRONTERA hereby waives, relinquishes and renounces any such right or claim of notice or participation in such activities.

+[NEED TO CONTEMPLATE THE POSSIBILITY THAT EPMI OR ONE OF ITS AFFILIATES MAY ENTER INTO A POWER OR GAS TRANSACTION AS A PRINCIPAL WITH FRONTERA.
+THIS SHOULD ONLY HAPPEN WITH FRONTERA’S CONSENT]

+[NEED TO CONTEMPLATE TWO BASIC TYPES OF TRANSACTIONS, LONGER/INTERMEDIATE TERM WHICH WILL HAVE FRONTERA AS THE PRINCIPAL AND SHORTER TERM DEALS WHICH WILL BE STRUCTURED AS BACK TO BACK ARRANGEMENTS]

+[SHOULD ADD A PROVISION DEALING WITH LONGER TERM DEALS WHICH EXTEND BEYOND THE TERM.
+PARTIES SHOULD BE OBLIGATED TO NEGOTIATE IN GOOD FAITH IN ORDER TO ARRIVE AT AN EQUITY SHARING]

 7. DELIVERY POINT; TITLE

-(a) FRONTERA shall deliver Available Energy, Capacity and Ancillary Services to EPMI from the Facility at the point of interconnection between the Facility and the transmission system of Central Power and Light Company (CPL) located in proximity to CPL’s J.L.
-Bates 138 kV substation (Delivery Point).
+(a) FRONTERA shall deliver Available Energy, Capacity and Ancillary Services to EPMI from the Facility at the Delivery Point [This should only be applicable to short term deals].

 FRONTERA shall have title to, and possession of, Available Energy, Capacity, and Ancillary Services prior to the Delivery Point.
 EPMI shall take title to, and possession of, and risk of loss of the Available Energy, Capacity and Ancillary Services at the Delivery Point.

-Each Party shall indemnify, defend, and hold harmless the other Party from and against any claims arising from or out of any event, circumstance, act, or incident first occurring or existing during the period when title and possession is vested in such Party, as provided in Section 7(b), above.

-FRONTERA warrants that it shall deliver to EPMI the Available Energy, Capacity, and Ancillary Services free and clear of all liens, security interests, claims and encumbrances or any interest therein by any person arising prior to the Delivery Point.
+[Not consistent with our discussions.
+All risks associated with entering into all Transactions shall be borne by FRONTERA with the sole exception of counterparty credit risk on the short term/back to back deals.]

+FRONTERA should indemnify EPMI from an against all of such losses.

+[This is probably language that will be covered in the enabling agreement.]

 8. TRANSMISSION OF AVAILABLE ENERGY, CAPACITY, AND ANCILLARY SERVICES PRODUCED BY THE FACILITY

-(a) FRONTERA shall be responsible for delivering, and EPMI shall be responsible for and shall make all arrangements necessary to receive the Available Energy, Capacity and Ancillary Services sold under this Agreement commencing at the Delivery Point.
+(a) [This should only be applicable to short term deals] FRONTERA shall be responsible for delivering, and EPMI shall be responsible for and shall make all arrangements necessary to receive the Available Energy, Capacity and Ancillary Services sold under this Agreement commencing at the Delivery Point.
 EPMI or EPMI’s counter-parties shall make all arrangements for transmission service and shall coordinate and reconcile all deliveries with any transmission provider.